BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-4/Practice-Quiz-2.md

 ## Question 1

 Which of the following is a characteristic of a distributed system?
-1 / 1 point

 - [ ] It is an interface for a database.
 - [ ] It focuses on the decomposition of a design into logical components.